Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible.

 At Dayton Home Remodeling we specialize in attractive and affordable kitchens.
 Our designer, Mike Mergler, has been remodeling kitchens since the late 70’s and has remodeled over a thousand kitchens since 1996, when he began working for Cabinetpak Kitchens doing both new and refaced kitchen cabinets.
 Mike is a trained, old school designer (hand drawn), who loves to cook, so he always designs his kitchens so they function well for the cook(s) in the family.

-Dayton Home Remodeling limits the scope of its work to bathroom and kitchen remodeling, as well as mold-resistant basement finishing.
+Dayton Home Remodeling limits the scope of its work to bathroom and kitchen remodeling.
 Our target is to serve the great American middle-class, living in homes valued between approximately $100,000 and $300,000.
 Our kitchens tend to fall between $20,000 and $35,000.
 Occasionally we have a project over or under these amounts.
 We have had small kitchens under $15,000 but this rarely happens and should not be expected.

 The general rule of thumb of kitchen budgeting over the last 40 years has been to try to stay below 10% of the value of the home.
 However, due to the long term shift in labor costs due to the shortage of skilled labor in our area and nationwide, we have had to increase our compensation to keep our skilled laborers.
 Consequently, we are revising this percentage to 12% of the value of the home.
 Even this is not always possible, it’s just a target.